 Class 10.
 One close up or macro photograph, A4 size (or equivalent depending on paper sizes in your country), without any frame or additional decoration.

-Section E. Printed Materials and Video Entry fee 75 USD per exhibit
+Section E. Printed Materials Entry fee 75 USD per exhibit

 Class 11.
 Beekeeping Book which is wholly or mainly scientific related.
 First published or updated in 2021 or later.